Union army: Southern Unionists

 Southerners who were against the Confederate cause during the Civil War were known as Southern Unionists.
 They were also known as Union Loyalists or Lincoln's Loyalists.
 Within the eleven Confederate states, states such as Tennessee (especially East Tennessee), Virginia (which included West Virginia at the time), and North Carolina were home to the largest populations of Unionists.
 Many areas of Southern Appalachia harbored pro-Union sentiment as well.
-As many as 100,000 men living in states under Confederate control would serve in the Union Army or pro-Union guerilla groups.
+As many as 100,000 men living in states under Confederate control would serve in the Union army or pro-Union guerilla groups.
 Although Southern Unionists came from all classes, most differed socially, culturally, and economically from the region's dominant pre-war planter class.

 Ethnic composition

-The Union Army was composed of many different ethnic groups, including large numbers of immigrants.
-About 25% of the white men who served in the Union Army were foreign-born.
-The United States saw its heaviest rate of immigration during the 1850s and the vast majority of these people moved to the Northern states.
-Of these immigrants, Germans constituted the largest group with a million arrivals between 1850 and 1860, many of them Forty-Eighters.
+Native-born White Americans made up roughly two-thirds of the soldiers in the Union army, with the rest of many different ethnic groups, including large numbers of immigrants.
+About 25% of the white men who served in the Union army were foreign-born.
+The U.S. experienced its heaviest rate of immigration during the 1850s, and the vast majority of these people moved to the Northeastern states.

+Among these immigrants, Germans constituted the largest group with a million arrivals between 1850 and 1860, many of them Forty-Eighters.
 Nearly as many Irish immigrants arrived during the same period.
-Overall, immigrant soldiers were the most enthusiastic in the Union Army, not only from a desire to help save their adoptive home but to prove their patriotism towards it.
-However, in order to help cement immigrant enthusiasm and loyalty to the Union, several generals were appointed from these communities for political purposes.
-Examples include Franz Sigel and Michael Corcoran.
+Immigrant soldiers were among the most enthusiastic in the Union army, not only from a desire to help save their adoptive home but to prove their patriotism towards it.
+To help cement immigrant enthusiasm and loyalty to the Union, several generals were appointed from these communities, including Franz Sigel and Michael Corcoran.

-Many immigrant soldiers formed their own regiments, such as the Irish Brigade (69th New York, 63rd New York, 88th New York, 28th Massachusetts, 116th Pennsylvania); the Swiss Rifles (15th Missouri); the Gardes de Lafayette (55th New York); the Garibaldi Guard (39th New York); the Martinez Militia (1st New Mexico); the Polish Legion (58th New York); the German Rangers; Sigel Rifles (52nd New York, inheriting the 7th); the Cameron Highlanders (79th New York Volunteer Infantry); and the Scandinavian Regiment (15th Wisconsin).
+Many immigrant soldiers formed their own regiments, such as the Irish Brigade, including the 69th New York, 63rd New York, 88th New York, 28th Massachusetts, 116th Pennsylvania; the Swiss Rifles (15th Missouri); the Gardes de Lafayette (55th New York); the Garibaldi Guard (39th New York); the Martinez Militia (1st New Mexico); the Polish Legion (58th New York); the German Rangers; Sigel Rifles (52nd New York, inheriting the 7th); the Cameron Highlanders (79th New York Volunteer Infantry); and the Scandinavian Regiment (15th Wisconsin).
 But for the most part, the foreign-born soldiers were scattered as individuals throughout units.

-For comparison, the Confederate Army was not very diverse: 91% of Confederate soldiers were native-born white men and only 9% were foreign-born white men, with Irish being the largest group, other groups included Germans, French, Mexicans (though most of them simply happened to have been born when the Southwest was still part of Mexico), and British.
-Some Confederate propaganda condemned foreign-born soldiers in the Union Army, likening them to the hated Hessians of the American Revolutionary War.
-Also, a relatively small number of Native Americans (Cherokee, Chickasaw, Choctaw, and Creek) fought for the Confederacy.
+The Confederate army was less diverse: 91% of its soldiers were native-born white men and only 9% were foreign-born white men, with Irish being the largest group, other groups included Germans, French, British, and Mexicans.
+Most Mexicans happened to have been born when the Southwest was still part of Mexico.
+Some Confederate propaganda condemned foreign-born soldiers in the Union army, likening them to the German Hessian troops who fought alongside the British Army during the American Revolutionary War.
+A relatively smaller number of Native Americans, including members of Cherokee, Chickasaw, Choctaw and Muscogee peoples, fought for the Confederacy.